dylan-lang/opendylan/documentation/library-reference/source/system/operating-system.rst

    Constant specifying the operating system running on and the type of hardware installed in the host machine.

-   :type: <symbol>
+   :type: :drm:`<symbol>`
    :value: ``#"x86-win32"``, ``#"x86-linux"``, etc.

    :description:

-     This constant is a symbol that represents the both the operating system running on, and the type of hardware installed in, the host machine.
-It is a combination of the :const:`$os-name` and :const:`$machine-name` constants.
+     Represents both the architecture and the operating system running on the host machine.
+It is a concatenation of :const:`$machine-name`, ``"-"``, and :const:`$os-name`.
+See those constants to determine the full list of possible values.

    :example: